equals215/ncurses_fs_explorer/README.md

 This program was made under Linux based OS, so I cannot guarantee that it will work proprely on either Windows or Mac OS X.

 ## Building
-You will need the glibc, libncurses and make to build and execute the program Execute the following command :
+You will need the glibc, libncurses and make to build and execute the program.\
+Execute the following command to build it:

     make all clean

 ## Usage
-Execute `./explorer` to start the explorer
+Execute `./explorer` to start the explorer.\
-You can use `./explorer /a/dir/path` to start the explorer in a particular directory
+You can use `./explorer a/path/to/dir/` to start the explorer in a particular directory.\

 |Keys|Action
 |--|--|